Lazy load option for tables with many posts

 For large numbers of posts, this can cause a hit on performance as all matching posts need to be fetched from the database and then formatted by the table plugin.
 This can cause slower page load times and – for very large data sets – may even result in a server or database error when attempting to load the table.

 If you’re worried about performance, then we recommend enabling the “lazy load” option.
 This will load the posts one page at a time via AJAX rather than all at once.
 As the user navigates between the pages of results, they will see a “Processing” message displayed (briefly) while the next posts are loaded from the database.

 How to enable lazy load

 To use lazy load, either enable it on the plugin settings page or add

 lazy_load="true" to the Posts Table Pro shortcode.

 Enabling lazy load means that all post fetching, searching, and sorting is handled by the server rather than in the browser.
-This leads to some limitations with tables that use lazy load:
+As a result, lazy loaded tables behave differently from non-lazy loaded tables:

-These limitations are due to the way in which WordPress itself interacts with the database, and are unavoidable.
+These differences are due to the way in which WordPress itself interacts with the database, and are unavoidable.